Murrieta Domestic Violence Defense Attorney

 is addressed in Penal Code § 243(e), while Penal Code § 422

-too often charges of violating these laws simply untrue and stem from
+Too often, charges of violating these laws are simply untrue and stem from

-false accusations made by an alleged victim in the heat of the moment
+false accusations made by alleged victims in the heat of the moment or

-or misleading circumstances.
-Don't let false charges threaten your
+due to misleading circumstances.
+Don't let false charges threaten

 criminal defense attorney who can help you prove your innocence.